joolstorrentecalo/gitlab-foss/doc/topics/git/git_rebase.md

 description: "Introduction to Git rebase and force push, methods to resolve merge conflicts through the command line."
 ---

-# Rebase to address merge conflicts
+# Git rebase and force push

 In Git, a rebase updates your branch with the contents of another branch.
 A rebase confirms that changes in your branch don't conflict with